amansaxena1/Huckle-Buckle-Beanbag/README.md

-# Huckle-Buckle-Beanstalk
+# Huckle-Buckle-Beanbag
-A simple implementation of Huckle Buckle Beanstalk in JavaScript.
+A simple implementation of Huckle Buckle Beanbag in JavaScript.
 Guess the random number between 1 and 100.